awsugkochi/awsugkochi/src/pages/blog/2019-02-27-aws-awsugkochi-meetup-report-2019-feb.md

 **Interested in React & GraphQL using AWS Amplify & AppSync  ?**

-AWS User Group Banglore has announced a [Special Meetup with Gabe Hollombe](https://www.awsugblr.in/blog/2019-02-27-special-meetup-with-gabe-hollombe/), Technical Evangelist at Amazon Web Services.
+AWS User Group Banglore has announced a [Special Meetup with Gabe Hollombe](https://www.awsugblr.in/blog/2019-02-27-special-meetup-with-gabe-hollombe/), **Technical Evangelist at Amazon Web Services**.
 He will be doing a live demo on the topic. **Build your own multi-tenant photo album web app with React & GraphQL using AWS Amplify & AppSync**